Table of Contents

-Create a 360-degree view of all supplier information to identify critical suppliers and work jointly on developing supply market insight—at and beyond the first tier.
-By fueling all supplier-facing applications, business intelligence tools, and analytics programs with trusted, governed, up-to-date supplier data, finance, legal and supplier relationship management teams can more easily monitor and analyze their suppliers’ risk and compliance.
+Create a 360-degree view of all supplier information to identify critical suppliers and work jointly on developing supply market insight — at and beyond the first tier.
+You can then make sure that all supplier-facing applications, business intelligence tools and analytics programs have trusted, governed, up-to-date supplier data.
+This helps finance, legal and supplier relationship management teams to monitor and makes it easier to analyze suppliers’ risk and compliance.

 Improve time to market by accelerating supplier onboarding with automated processes.
-Using supplier relationship management solutions, companies can significantly increase their agility and speed up time to market.
-For example, they can reduce the time it takes to onboard a supplier from weeks to days.
-They can also partner with suppliers that have a strong presence, capability, and track record in that market.
+Supplier relationship management solutions allow you to significantly increase agility and speed up time to market.
+Reducing the time to onboard a supplier from weeks to days also creates opportunities in new markets and makes it easier to partner with suppliers who already have a strong presence, capability and track record in that market.

-Improve operational efficiencies with supplier relationship management using a master-data-fueled supplier information management solution that can automate supplier-related workflows.
-All departments involved in supplier management can collaborate more efficiently.
-Meanwhile, supply chain teams can streamline the way they manage suppliers’ lifecycles, easily monitor supplier performance, and get answers to key supply chain questions like: “Do they deliver on time?” and “Is this the right quality and quantity?”
+A master-data-fueled supplier information management solution can help you automate supplier-related workflows and improve operational efficiencies.
+This can help all departments involved in supplier management to collaborate more efficiently.
+Meanwhile, supply chain teams can streamline the way they manage suppliers’ lifecycles, easily monitor supplier performance and get answers to key supply chain questions such as: “Do they deliver on time?” and “Is this the right quality and quantity?”

 A 360-degree view of suppliers is the foundation for successful supplier relationship management

-A leading multinational consumer goods company wanted to increase the speed and quality in collecting data to create a product, customer, and/or supplier master data, which would enable them to drive business growth.
-As part of a broader digital transformation, they invested in a master data management solution from Informatica, including MDM – Supplier 360 for supplier relationship management.
+To drive business growth, a leading multinational consumer goods company wanted to improve the quality and accelerate the time it took to create and master product, customer, and supplier data.
+As part of a broader digital transformation, they invested in a master data management solution from Informatica, including Supplier 360 for supplier relationship management.

-Today, they are using their supplier master tool built on Supplier 360 to manage relationships with suppliers in over 80 countries.
+Today, they are managing relationships with suppliers in over 80 countries.
 They have significantly improved their supplier data quality and visibility into their supplier ecosystem.

-During COVID-19 in 2020, they reduced onboarding of new suppliers from 45+ days to only few days.
-Additionally, they’ve measurably improved supplier data quality, getting it right the first time and noticeably reducing their workload in operations to manage supplier data.
+During COVID-19 in 2020, they reduced the time they needed to onboard new suppliers from 45+ days to only a few days.
+They’ve also measurably improved the quality of their supplier data, getting it right the first time and reducing their workload to manage supplier data as a result.
 They’ve also introduced the right levels of controls and authorizations to help with their internal audit requirements.

-To learn more about supplier relationship management and how effective supplier data and supplier information management can help achieve business goals, check out the following:
+To learn more about supplier relationship management and how effective supplier data and supplier information management can help you achieve your business goals, check out the following: